 - Embbing Canvas Apps in Model-Driven Apps

-The course starts with an introduction of the Microsoft Power Plarform and how Dynamics 365 for Customer Engagement, the Common Data Services, Model-Driven Apps, Canvas Apps, Flow and Power BI are all related and can be used to build powerfull no-code business solutions.
+The course starts with an introduction of the Microsoft Power Platform and how Dynamics 365 for Customer Engagement, the Common Data Service, Model-Driven Apps, Canvas Apps, Flow and Power BI are all related and can be used to build powerful no-code business solutions.

-The first part covers the configuration of Environments and how Solutions can be used to pacakge,export or import customizations.
-It also explains how business units, users and teams are used to implement a security model.
+First you'll learn about environments and how solutions can be used to package, export or import customizations.
+You'll also see how business units, users and teams are used to implement a security model.

-The second part of the course covers all the customizations aspects of Microsoft Dynamics 365 Customer Engagement and Model-Driven Apps.
-Students will learn how to create custom entities and attributes, design forms, views, charts, dashboards, relationships...
+The second part of the course covers all the customizations aspects.
+You'll see how to create custom entities and attributes, design forms, views, charts, dashboards, relationships...

-In the last part of the course, students will be introduced to creating Workflows and Flows for automating tasks in Model-Driven Apps.
-Also the integration between Microsoft Power BI and Model-Driven Apps will be covered.
+In the last part of the course, you'll will be introduced to creating workflows and Flows for automating tasks.

 This 5-day course is intended for power users, consultants and key users new to Dynamics 365 Customer Engagement or Model-Driven Apps.